moditect/moditect/README.md

 Then visit [http://localhost:8080/?name=YourName](http://localhost:8080/?name=YourName)
 in your browser for the canonical "Hello World" example.

+The runtime image has a size of 45 MB, which could be further improved by a few adjustments to the involved libraries.
+E.g. _jackson-databind_ pulls in _java.sql_ unconditionally which could be avoided by making data converters related to `java.sql` types an optional feature.

 ## Status

 ModiTect is at an early stage of development and it still has some rough edges.